yehjxraymond/geeksg-blog/content/blog/how-to-build-a-program-that-cannot-do-the-wrong-thing-illustrated-with-typescript.md

 };
 ```

-It's also possible that we set the water waterTemperature on the `Spin Only` mode which doesn't use water at all:
+It's also possible that we set the water temperature on the `Spin Only` mode which doesn't use water at all:

 ```ts
 const saunaSetting: Setting = {